 How does the writer make use of adjectives?
 Sports writing (and commentary) tends to use lots of specific adjectives because sport is such a visual and emotional experience.
 For example, I love phrases like “deft touch”, “mesmerizing play”, “elegant footwork”, and so on.
 Academic papers, on the other hand, are generally a bit more conservative in the use of adjectives, though this is a broad generalization and varies per field.

-How vividly does the writer describe scenarios?
-This follows closely from the previous point and is actually why I recommended reading fantasy-themed novels.
-The best novelists have this surreal ability to describe a scene in extremely vivid and colorful manners.
+How vividly does the writer describe scenes?
+This follows closely from the previous point and is actually why I recommend reading fantasy-themed novels.
+The best novelists have this surreal ability to describe scenes in vivid and colorful ways.

 How matter-of-fact is the content?
 Pay specific attention to news pieces and analytical news articles here.
 Examples: “the outcome of this is x” or “this equates to y” instead of “he feels like a” or “she seems to like b.”

 What about the grammar/spelling?
-A pet-peeve of mine, but I should probably not be so strict on this.
+A pet-peeve of mine so I should probably not be so strict on this.
 Blogs tend to be a bit laxer on the grammar and punctuation because they’re meant to be more conversational and personal, which is fine because this makes it feel more ‘human.’
-Nevertheless, pay attention to the writers’ use of adverbs, verb tenses like the subjunctive, commas, and all that fun stuff.
+Nevertheless, pay attention to the writers’ use of adverbs, commas, verb tenses like the subjunctive, and all that fun stuff.

 Remember, Rome wasn’t built in a day